storageos/storageos.github.io/_docs/reference/telemetry.md

 StorageOS will also send anonymized node ids, cluster id and StorageOS version information to StorageOS using a DNS query.
-The information that we send in the query is encrypted as well as being anonymized.
+The information that we send in the query is encoded as well as being anonymized.
 This query allows us to inform Cluster admins when StorageOS upgrades are available in the StorageOS GUI.

 ## Disabling Telemetry